 Why identify and monitor competitors?

-Every business has to compete.
-And every savvy business will be keeping an eye on their competitors, seeing:
+Every business has to compete within its market, and it pays to know against who.
+And every smart business will be keeping an eye on their competitive landscape, checking:

 - what they are offering